TPO stands for Thermoplastic Polyolefin. It is a single-ply roofing system made from polyprophylene and ethylene-propylene rubber combined together.

-Most business owners choose TPO as their commercial roofing system for three reasons:
+Most business owners choose TPO as their roofing system for three reasons:

 1. It's Affordable:

 The biggest reason TPO is chosen over other commercial roofing systems is its cost.
-It’s less expensive than PVC and EPDM.
-The average cost per square foot for TPO roofing is between $3.50 and $6.00.
-By comparison, the average cost per square foot for PVC and EPDM is between $4.00 and $8.00.
+The average cost per square foot for TPO roofing is around $7.00.
+(Checkout our Commercial Roofing Guide to see how TPO stacks-up against PVC and EPDM.)

 2. It's "Green":